Marrwan03/Calculator/README.md

 ###

-<h4 align="left">🎯 in my computer in saw the calculate of microsoft and i admired it because it has history about your operations so i took the decision to do it, and to practise about controls in C#.</h4>
+<h4 align="left">In my computer in saw the calculate of microsoft and i admired it because it has history about your operations so i took the decision to do it, and to practise about controls in C#.</h4>

 ###